Final report for GNC23-380

 Wittstock, U., Kliebenstein, D. J., Lambrix, V., Reichelt, M., & Gershenzon, J. (2003).
 Chapter five Glucosinolate hydrolysis and its impact on generalist and specialist insect herbivores.
 In J. T. Romeo (Ed.), Recent Advances in Phytochemistry(Vol. 37, pp. 101–125).
 Elsevier. https://doi.org/10.1016/S0079-9920(03)80020-5

-Discussion: The collected data affirm the use of B. juncea as a trap crop for Phyllotreta flea beetles as the feeding preference was evident.
-However, the alarming result of the lack of effect of EPN treatment on beetle emergence has lead to additional questions that I aim to address in the future of this project.
-First, though with the different treatments replication of control groups is low, there may be an oviposition preference that is the opposite of the feeding preference for the beetles.
+Objective 1.1: The collected data affirm the use of B. juncea as a trap crop for Phyllotreta flea beetles as the feeding preference was evident for both species of beetle.
+Additionally, though with the different treatments replication of control groups is low, there may be an oviposition preference that is the opposite of the feeding preference for the beetles, as more beetles emerged from the pots with collards than the mustard trap crop pots.
 A better understanding of movement of gravid females between the trap crop and cash crop can better inform placement of EPN treatments to control soil dwelling larvae.
 Additionally, EPN products that are marketed for control of flea beetles may not actually be effective in this system.
+We observed no statistically significant difference between the number of beetles emerging in from the different EPN treatment pots.
 Some literature suggests that the nematocidal properties of brassica crops that are used as green manures for plant parasitic nematode control can actually deter EPN as well.
 Further, much of the existing research on EPN for flea beetle control uses lab reared strains, rather than the commercial products available for growers to purchase.
 Future greenhouse experiments will assess whether exudates from healthy brassica plants or secondary metabolites released due to plant damage negatively impact EPN.
 I also plant to assess whether beetle diet (i.e. type of brassica they are feeding on - with varying chemical composition) impacts ability of EPN to infect and kill the host insect.
+I plan to continue to investigate this in the future, repeating replication to try to capture the true effect of multiple commercial EPN products on flea beetle larval mortality.
+I will work on additional methodology, such as floating out beetle larvae from the soil to determine exact pre-application counts, to refine the experiment with the ultimate goal of gathering information that can inform growers using EPN products in their specialty crop production systems.

 Educational & Outreach Activities

+Educational tools were created for grower collaborators based on on-farm data collection in 2024 and 2025.
+These were distributed in the spring following the field season where data were collected.
 In 2024, I participated in a field day at Throckmorton Purdue Agricultural Center located in Lafayette, IN, with an audience of growers, agricultural professionals, and academics.
-This included a demonstration of research and in collaboration with other researchers showcased pest management practices in high tunnel specialty crop systems.
-Last year, I also published an insect spotlight article in Purdue University's Vegetable Crops Hotline Newsletter.
-Data from this project were shared to an academic audience at the Entomological Society of America annual meeting held in Phoenix, AZ in November 2024.
-Additionally, these data were shared to an audience of growers at the 2025 Indiana Small Farm Conference held in early March.
+This included a demonstration of research in collaboration with other researchers, showcasing pest management practices in high tunnel specialty crop systems.
+In the demonstration, I talked with attendees about utilizing a trap crop inside or adjacent to the high tunnel, as well as including information on entomopathogenic nematodes.
+I showcased my research high tunnels where the trap crop system was implemented, and discussed identification of flea beetles and other common pests of cruciferous vegetables.
+This same year, I published an insect spotlight article in Purdue University's Vegetable Crops Hotline Newsletter, which has over 800 online subscribers and is open access, reaching an additional, larger audience.
+Data from this project were shared to an academic audience at the Entomological Society of America annual meeting held in Phoenix, AZ in November 2024, as well as the same meeting in 2025, in Portland, Oregon.
+I also gave a presentation to an audience of over 50 growers at the Indiana Small Farm Conference/Horticulture Expo in 2025 and 2026.

 Project Outcomes